heygrady/react-redux-notes/redux-wordpress.md

   }
   ```

-  *Note:* You may want to read about [double exclaimation points](http://stackoverflow.com/a/9284677/5149458).
+  *Note:* You may want to read about [double exclamation points](http://stackoverflow.com/a/9284677/5149458).

-3. `mapDispatchToProps()` is a function that allows you to create functions that dispatch actions and map them to props of a component.
-This function is also used by the `connect()` function and is called every time the state changes.
+3. `mapDispatchToProps()` is a function that allows you to dispatch actions from a component.
 Our list component needs to request posts if they haven't been loaded yet.
-The `fetchAll()` action starts the AJAX request for loading posts from the server.
+So we're creating a custom `fetchPosts()` function that will be available in the child component as `this.props.fetchPosts()`.
+We use fetchPosts to dispatch the fetchAll action.
+The `fetchAll()` action starts saga for fetching posts from the server.
 When that completes, the list component will reload and display the posts from the store.

   ```js
   // this is the correct place to dispatch actions